-Mount Doane is a mountain in Yellowstone National Park in Wyoming.
-It is a controversial mountain due to the man it is named after.
-The mountain is named after Gustavus C. Doane who was a major contributor in finding the surrounding land now called Yellowstone National Park during the Washburn-Langford-Doane expedition in 1870.
-He also killed 217 innocent Native American women and children in the 1870 Marias Massacre.
-Now multiple Native American groups are pushing for the name of the mountain to be changed to "First People's Mountain".
+Mount Doane is located in Yellowstone National Park and its name has aroused controversy of late owing to its namesake, Gustavus C. Doane.
+Doane was an explorer who surveyed the land now called Yellowstone National Park during the Washburn-Langford-Doane expedition in 1870.
+He was also part of a military conflict that ended with the death of 217 Native American women and children in 1870 known as the Marias Massacre.
+Now multiple Native American groups are pushing for the name of the mountain to be changed to "First People's Mountain."

 Backstory and Context

 Mount Doane is an important and controversial mountain within the famous Yellowstone National Park.
 The mountain is 10,500 feet high and provides a great overlook to the beautiful natural landscape that surrounds it.
 The mountain is named after Gustavus C. Doane who was a war hero and also was on the Washburn-Langford-Doane Expedition which was very instrumental in discovering new lands and places that would ultimately become known as Yellowstone National Park.
 The mountain was officially named in 1871 by the Hayden Geological Survey.
 The controversy about this mountain comes from Doane's involvement in the 1870 Marias Massacre where 217 innocent Native American women and children were killed.
 Recently there have been outcries from multiple Native American groups to change the name of the mountain to "Free People's Mountain".